Stern view

 Number One, The Balmoral

-The Michelin-starred Number One restaurant at legendary hotel The Balmoral combines old-school glamour with seasonal Scottish fare.
-Signature dishes here include North Sea Cod and Langoustine, immaculately and thoughtfully prepared to ensure the ultimate fine dining experience, accompanied by faultless service in this magnificently grand setting.
+Holder of four AA Rosettes, the Number One restaurant at legendary hotel The Balmoral combines old-school glamour with seasonal Scottish fare.
+Signature dishes here include north sea cod and langoustine, immaculately and thoughtfully prepared to ensure the ultimate fine dining experience, accompanied by faultless service in this magnificently grand setting.

 map pinEdinburgh